Copkiller: Plot

 Upon returning to the apartment, a disheveled O'Connor finds the phone line cut and Leo bound and gagged in the bathtub.
-Untying him and trying to find the intruder in the house, he's instead confronted by a grieved Lenore who berates him for lying to her and accuses him of killing Carvo.
-Leo emerges and claims that O'Connor is the Copkiller and held him hostage, and planned to kill both him and Lenore.
-She goes outside to call the police, while Leo reveals himself as the true Copkiller, having manipulated the corrupt O'Connor from the very beginning to frame him.
+Untying him and trying to find the intruder in the house, he is instead confronted by Lenore, who berates him for lying to her and accuses him of killing Carvo.
+Leo emerges and claims that O'Connor is the Copkiller, held him hostage, and planned to kill both him and Lenore.
+She goes outside to call the police, while Leo reveals himself as the true Copkiller, having manipulated O'Connor from the very beginning to frame him.
 He gives O'Connor the knife and tells him to finish it, before dumping his killing paraphernalia from his gym bag into the closet.
-With nowhere to run, O'Connor slits his own throat just as a horrified Lenore and police backup burst in.
-He collapses to the floor dead, and a poker-faced Leo stares out at the skyline.
+With nowhere to run, O'Connor slits his own throat just as Lenore and police backup burst in.